 I didn’t like who I was before we started this journey – and during much of the transition phase.
 I didn’t know who I was.
 I never took the time to figure out what I really enjoyed, what my strengths were, or what I needed to be happy.
 But, there’s something about travel that broadens your view of yourself and the world.
 I was pulled toward this lifestyle, and married a man who felt the same magnetism toward it, for a reason.

 I find myself going to places and talking to people to intentionally grow my comfort zone, and it is a wonderful thing.
 If I had waited to do this until my 60s, I’d have lived in a shallow, dark little box for most of my life and never even realized that I was missing out on a better version of myself.

-Exploring our world now, taking the time to seek God daily, enjoying each other and overcoming challenges together, it is making me a better person.
+Exploring our world now, taking the time to seek God daily, enjoying each other and overcoming challenges together, it is turning me into who I want to be.
 It is giving me a different perspective.
 It’s giving us a better marriage.